-- Maintain sufficient, but not excessive, financial strength to support stakeholder requirements - Retain financial flexibility by maintaining liquidity unutilised committed credit lines
+- Maintain sufficient, but not excessive, financial strength to support stakeholder requirements - Retain financial flexibility by maintaining adequate liquidity.

 The primary sources of capital used by the Company are equity shareholders' funds.
 Alternative resources are utilised where appropriate.
-Risk appetite has been defined for the level of capital, liquidity and debt within the Company.
+Risk appetite has been defined for the level of capital and liquidity within the Company.
 The risk appetite includes long term targets, early warning thresholds and risk appetite limits.
-The dividend policy sets out the target dividend level in relation to profits.